AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Asset-Search-API.md

   - Name
   - Description
   - Value
-- References
+- AssetTypeName
-  - Name
+- AssetTypeId
-  - Description
+- Measurement Name

 Search criteria can be chained together using an **AND**.
 See examples below.